top of page

 From injury, to wonder in movement

+Like many people in the UK, my introduction to yoga was through physical movement.
 I've always been active, but like many passionate runners, I pushed through injuries that eventually caught up with me.
 By my late twenties, my knees were so battered that walking up short flights of stairs was painful.
 The activities I loved became impossible, and I felt lost without my usual outlets for stress.

 People had recommended yoga to me for years, but honestly, I never really enjoyed it.
 I thought it was too slow, too quiet, and frankly, I felt intimidated by the seemingly perfect bodies and pretzel-like poses I saw in magazines and studios.
+I was also unsure about the links to religion and philosophy.

 Everything changed in 2015 when I finally visited a hot yoga class at Fierce Grace in Brixton.
 The heat helped loosen my tight muscles, and the knowledgeable teacher showed me how to modify poses for my painful knees.
 But what really hooked me was how my busy, anxious mind finally switched off.
 For the first time in years, I wasn't thinking about my to-do list, my insecurities, or my pain - I was just present.